serviceberry3/android_drm_dumb/README.md

 ```
 after a reboot.

-Finally, to run the executable, you first need to double check the line
+To run the executable, read the 07/30/20 update below and check the IDs for the DRM encoder and CRTC.

+Also, double check the line
 ```
 stop vendor.hwcomposer-2-x
 ```